gate-computer/wag/README.md

   syscalls as WebAssembly import functions.

 - Supports snapshot-and-restore across compiler versions and CPU architectures.
-  Could also support limited form of code swapping during snapshot and restore.
+  (Could also support limited form of code swapping during snapshot and restore.)

-- Cross-compilaton is supported via Go build tags.
+- Cross-compilation is supported via Go build tags.
 If `wagamd64` is specified, the x86-64 code generator is used regardless of host architecture, and CPU feature detection is disabled with pessimistic assumptions.
 Likewise for `wagarm64`, but feature detection is never used for ARM64.

 Status
 ------

-- Supports WebAssembly version 1 (MVP).
+- Supports WebAssembly version 1.

 - Generated x86-64 code requires SSE4.1 ROUNDSS/ROUNDSD instructions.